matthewlong29/PareAndFlourish_Site/_posts/2017-08-27-the-happiness-advantage-book-review.md

 <hr class="secondary">

 Shawn Achor has spent over a decade living, researching, and lecturing about happiness.
 He gives powerful insight like no one else.
 Did you love this book?
 What was your favorite story?
-Let us know in the comments or tweet @pareandflourish.
 Have a book recommendation?
 We’d love to hear it!
 Let us know!